justinTsugranes/boilerplate_next-ts-tailwind-storybook/README.md

 <!-- TODO: ADD SHORT PROJECT DESCRIPTION -->

 This project starter is configured to use Next.js 13 with TypeScript, TailwindCSS, Sanity.io, and Storybook.
-Some of the additional packages include Framer-Motion, Hero Icons, Prettier, ESLint, and prettier-plugin-tailwindcss (to auto format your tailwind classes).
+Some of the additional packages include Framer-Motion, Hero Icons, Prettier, ESLint, Husky, prettier-plugin-tailwindcss (to auto format your tailwind classes), and Concurrently.
+The Project also contains workflows through GitHub Actions

 [Explore the docs][repo-url] --- [View Demo][project-url] --- [Report Bug][issues-url]